g-leech/argmin-gravitas/pages/poems_o_mine.md

 I am old and reviving my youthful madness. <br>
 Yellow hound on my left and hawk on my right. <br>
 With splendid hat and sable coat I ride the plains with my thousand riders. <br>
-To repay the governor's kindness, I shoot tigers in the style of General Sun.<br>
+To repay the city's honouring me, I shoot tigers in the style of General Sun.<br>

 My stomach full of wine: my chest full of courage. <br>
 My temples are frosted grey? – so what! <br>
 Will the imperial seal _never_ summon me to my potential?<br>
-I will draw a carved bow full as the moon, look northwest, and shoot down Sirius.<br>
+I will draw a carved bow.
+Full as the moon.
+Look northwest.
+Shoot down Sirius.<br>

 <br>